johnagan/clean-webpack-plugin/README.md

   "exclude": ["files", "to", "ignore"] // Instead of removing whole path recursively,
                                        // remove all path's content with exclusion of provided immediate children.
                                        // Good for not removing shared files from build directories.
-}
+  "watch": false // If true, remove files on recompile.
+(Default: false) }
 ```